Last Update: 5/15/23

 - What are the elements to evaluate in a slip and fall claim in Florida?

 - Sample Slip and Fall Settlements and Cases Won

 A Florida slip and fall claim may seem straight-forward to the injury victim: they went to a store or other location (supermarket, office, restaurant, shopping center, etc.) and as they were walking, they slipped or tripped and fell because of some substance or dangerous condition on the floor or with the environment — water, food, grease, ice, worn or missing floor mat, uneven or raised area, protruding item, inadequate lighting, etc. All the victim knows for sure is that he or she is hurt and they have to deal with real life issues like figuring out how to pay their bills (medical and daily living expenses) and how to deal with the stress of recovery (from both physical and emotional injuries).

-In Florida, there is a 4-year statute of limitations for slip and fall claims.
-Meaning, a victim must file a lawsuit within four years of the date of the accident.
+In Florida, there is a 2-year statute of limitations for slip and fall claims.
+Meaning, a victim must file a lawsuit within two years of the date of the accident.

 1. How does Florida Statute 768.0755- Florida’s premises liability law work for slip and falls occurring within a business establishment?

 There was a time when Florida slip and fall injury victims were able to readily pursue a claim against those responsible for their accident.
 However, in 2010 the Florida legislature made the requirements more difficult for slip and fall injury victims who are injured because of a foreign substance on the floor of a business establishment.
 The passage of Florida Statute 768.0755, was our lawmakers response to public outcry from business interests to nullify a 2003 Florida Supreme Court decision and an earlier Statute which was much fairer to injury victims.
 Basically, Publix and Wal-Mart and other businesses used their influence to make it harder for slip and fall injury victims to obtain compensation for their injuries.

 Florida Statute 768.0755 , enacted in 2010, provides: